 Reach Stackers and ISO Container Handlers Information

-Reach stackers and ISO container handlers are material handling vehicles used to transport intermodal containers.
-They are designed for short-distance transport for loading, unloading, and storage of containers coming to and from fleets, vessels, or railcars at ports, railyards, or other storage terminals.
+Reach stackers and ISO container handlers are material handling vehicles that transport intermodal containers.
+They provide short-distance transport for containers transferred to and from fleets, vessels, or railcars at ports, railyards, or other storage terminals.

 Intermodal containers are manufactured according to International Organization for Standardization (ISO) specifications and are also referred to as ISO containers.
-ISO containers meet size, strength, and durability requirements as well as dimensional standards that allow for increased storage capacity.
-More information about ISO containers can be found in Engineering 360’s ISO container specification guide.
+ISO containers meet size, strength, and durability requirements as well as dimensional standards that allow for increased storage capacity and logistics optimization.
+More information about ISO containers can be found in Engineering360’s ISO container specification guide.

-The terms reach stackers and ISO container handlers are generally used to differentiate two distinct but closely related types of industrial trucks.
+The terms reach stackers and ISO container handlers generally differentiate two distinct but closely-related types of industrial trucks.

 ISO container handlers have a forklift attachment that only extends vertically.
 They are more versatile than reach stackers since they can lift and transport a wider range of containers and cargo.
 Container handlers also offer quicker loading and greater selectivity.
 The vehicle’s lack of horizontal reach prevents it from stacking more than two rows deep.
-This limits the number of “dead picks,” containers with restricted access.
+This limits the number of “dead picks” (i.e. containers with restricted access).
 Loaded container handlers may be further classified as empty container handlers or laden container handlers.